AP degree - 2 years - 120 ECTS

 BSc in Economics and Business Administration (HA)

 After the Marketing Management programme, you can complete the bachelor’s degree programme in Economics and Business Administration at Aarhus University in 2 years.
-Please note that this entails that you have taken the electives 'statistics' and 'business economics'
+Please note that this entails that you have taken the elective 'business economics'.

 Diploma in Business Administration (HD 2nd part)